 - Platforms like SaxoInvestor make tax reporting easier because they integrate with Danish systems.

-What to Consider Before Using Money Transfer & Trading Apps in Denmark
+What Should You Consider Before Using Money Transfer & Trading Apps in Denmark?

 Criteria | Danish Apps (e.g. SaxoInvestor) | International Transfer Apps (e.g. Wise, Remitly) | International Trading Apps (e.g. eToro) |